ESDLMapEditorESSIM/ESDLMapEditorDocumentation/docs/source/features/assigning_control_strategies.rst

 This control strategy is assigned to assets that have to follow a certain profile.
 Depending on the port it is assigned to, an asset will produce of consume as much energy as is needed according to the assigned profile.

 To assign this strategy, follow the same steps as above.
 From the drop-down menu, choose *Driven by profile* (nr.1) and select the port to assign in to (nr.2).
-If profile from a database will be assigned, select *Profile from database* (nr.3), and select the profile from the dropdown menu (nr.4).
+If a profile from a database will be assigned, select *Profile from database* (nr.3), and select the profile from the dropdown menu (nr.4).
 If a custom profile will manually be added, select *Profile table editor*.
 Click on *Save* to assign the strategy (nr.5).
-Note that for now, the control strategies window only allows the selection of the profile type, but the multiplier, quantity and unit have to be specified using the ESDL browser.

 .. image:: images/setting_control_strategy6.png
    :width: 300
    :alt:

+Note that for now, the control strategies window only allows the selection of the profile type, but the multiplier, and quantity and unit have to be specified using the ESDL browser.
 To specify these parameters, go to the ESDL browser of the GasHeater by right-clicking on the GasHeater and selecting *Edit*.

 .. image:: images/setting_control_strategy81.png
    :width: 300